Wellington Civic Centre

 Telford chooses ICAX's Interseasonal Heat Transfer™ for Wellington, Shropshire

-Interseasonal Heat Transfer has been chosen as the sustainable heating source for the exciting new developments in Wellington town centre.
+Interseasonal Heat Transfer was chosen as the sustainable heating source for the exciting new developments in Wellington town centre.
+The redeveloped Wellington Civic & Leisure Centre opened on 12 March 2012.

-Telford & Wrekin Council is investing £8.5 million to create an enhanced civic centre in Wellington.
+Telford & Wrekin Council has invested £8.5 million to create an enhanced civic centre in Wellington.
 The scheme includes a new reception area with a café which leads to a new state-of-the-art library and registry office, improvements to the Wellington Leisure Centre, swimming pool, gym and new offices for up to 200 people.

 The modern development is designed to complement the historic market town of Wellington which sits beneath The Wrekin on Watling Street.
-A new public square will be created near the town centre with 40 new homes for older people being incorporated into the plan.
+A new public square has been created near the town centre with 40 new homes for older people incorporated into the plan.

 The scheme underlines Telford's commitment to public sector investment and stimulating the local economy and the construction industry.